SBIRT: Screening, Brief Intervention, and Referral to Treatment

-Screening and Brief Intervention Tool Kit for College and University Campuses was developed for the National Highway and Traffic and Safety Administration, this toolkit is designed to assist college and universities implement programs forconducting screening and brief intervention
+Screening and Brief Intervention Tool Kit for College and University Campuses is a toolkit from the National Highway and Traffic Safety Administration to assist college and universities implement screening and brief intervention programs.

-CIHS hosted the Implementing SBIRT in Community Health and Behavioral Health Centers webinar to provide a through overview of SBIRT.
-You can also listen to the webinar.
+CIHS hosted the Implementing SBIRT in Community Health and Behavioral Health Centers webinar to provide a thorough overview of SBIRT.

-SBIRT and Tobacco Training Module is a webinar developed by HealthTeamWorks for the Colorado SBIRT project that provides practical information for providers seeking to implement SBIRT and tobacco screening into routine practice.
-In addition to overviews of tobacco screenings and SBIRT, the 1-hour webinar includes information on financing, brief interventions, and referrals to treatment.
+SBIRT and Tobacco Training Module provides practical information for providers on implementing SBIRT and tobacco screening into routine practice.
+The webinar was developed by HealthTeamWorks for the Colorado SBIRT project and includes information on financing, brief interventions, and referrals to treatment.